 One key part of evaluating ourselves is by measuring how much we practice that of which we preach.
 If we hold others to higher standards than we ourselves live up to, where is the fairness in that?

 Judging others is easy.
 People with integrity aren’t interested in judging others, they’d rather raise them up, even if it means admitting their own flaws and imperfections.
 They’re trying to grow just like everyone else.

-They take ownership of problems that aren’t their own
+4. They take ownership of problems that aren’t their own.

-Taking on the role of leader isn’t usually something anyone wants to do.
+Taking on the role of a leader isn’t usually something anyone wants to do.
 When you’re the leader, it means you’re responsible and accountable for what happens.
-Those with integrity know this, and take on positions of leadership anyway.
+Those with integrity know this and take on positions of leadership anyway.

 Especially when it comes to problems that are not their own.
 For example, a person with integrity who’s hiking through the mountains might see a great deal of trash on the trail and decide to pack it out with them, even though the mess wasn’t theirs to begin with.

 5. They choose to act sooner, not later.

 If someone is in trouble or immediate danger, a person with integrity isn’t likely to wait around for someone else to take action.
 They’re the first ones to jump headfirst into dangerous circumstances if it means helping another person.